 Ever since Lulu got to The Defiant Fours I’m finding that she pushes my buttons in entirely new ways.
+I’m also finding myself becoming a mom cliche, and not in a good way.
 I continue to be amazed by her every day.
 She’s thoughtful and sweet and, for the most part, pretty reasonable for her age.
 She is also clever and curious and experimental and independent.
 These are not bad qualities.
 In fact I want to encourage them as much as I can.
 I want her to grow up with that amazing combination of curiosity and a thirst for knowledge.
 I want her to ask questions and try to find answers – even if it isn’t easy.
 We try to encourage her to solve her own problems, discuss solutions and come up with ideas.
+To stand up for herself when needed.
 I’m glad that it’s working.
 But it’s also kicking my butt.

 I heard once that there is no age that’s “most difficult” for a parent.
 That it depends on each parent based on what types of challenges bring up their own inner most conflicts and push the deepest seeded buttons.
 If that is true, I believe that I have reached that stage with Lulu.
 Not only does she push my buttons, but I hate the way I’ve been feeling and reacting to her behaviour.

-I find myself becoming a mom cliche.
-A caricature from sitcoms like “Everybody Loves Raymond” and “Married With Children”.
-I hate it.
+I find myself feeling like a housewife stereotype.
+A caricature from sitcoms like ‘Everybody Loves Raymond’ and ‘Married With Children’.

 I find every new stage of our relationship to be very challenging.
 At age 2, when temper tantrums became physically violent and testing behaviour escalated, I found myself struggling.
 At age 3, when the three-nager combined with terrible-threes appeared, complete with eyerolls and arguments, I struggled then too (though often I found it funny).
 Now that she’s 4, I am struggling once again.
 Except this time I am feeling like some of the issues that are coming up are my own.
 My own feelings of inadequacy that I need to work on.